-- One (1) original Proposal with proprietary information and notarized documents and one (1) electronic searchable PDF or MS Word copy of the Proposal saved on a USB flash drive shall be submitted - Proposal shall be typed on letter-size white paper, 12pt font size, 1-inch margins, no typeface preference - Pages shall be numbered consecutively throughout the Proposal - The original Proposal must be clearly marked "Original" - The cover of the Proposal shall indicate the Proposal is submitted in response to the Request for Proposal and indicate the service category being proposed - The title page shall state the name, title, address and telephone number of the Proposer and the service category being proposed - A table of contents page shall indicate page locations for each of the principal sections of the Proposal and additional information as appropriate - Each page of the Proposal shall include the name of the Proposer and service category proposed in the upper right-hand corner.
-The Proposal shall be tabbed and divided into three parts: - Technical: The narrative description of the program (page 16), must not exceed forty (40) double-spaced typewritten pages; addenda, if necessary, must not exceed thirty (30) pages, labeled and listed in the table of contents - ➤ Qualifications of Proposer: Capability Statement (page 22), must not exceed thirty (30) pages. - Cost (page 24): The completed and signed Cost Proposal (Attachment 3) must be included in the Proposal.
+- One (1) original Proposal with proprietary information and notarized documents submitted via email. - Proposal shall be typed on letter-size white paper, 12pt font size, 1-inch margins, no typeface preference - Pages shall be numbered consecutively throughout the Proposal - The original Proposal must be clearly marked "Original" - The cover of the Proposal shall indicate the Proposal is submitted in response to the Request for Proposal and indicate the service category being proposed - The title page shall state the name, title, address and telephone number of the Proposer and the service category being proposed - A table of contents page shall indicate page locations for each of the principal sections of the Proposal and additional information as appropriate - Each page of the Proposal shall include the name of the Proposer and service category proposed in the upper right-hand corner.
+The Proposal shall be tabbed and divided into three parts: - Fechnical: The narrative description of the program (page 16), must not exceed forty (40) double-spaced typewritten pages; addenda, if necessary, must not exceed thirty (30) pages, labeled and listed in the table of contents - > Qualifications of Proposer: Capability Statement (page 22), must not exceed thirty (30) pages. - ➤ Cost (page 24): The completed and signed Cost Proposal (Attachment 3) must be included in the Proposal.
 Failure to submit a completed and signed Cost Proposal will result in automatic disqualification of the Proposal. - Proposer Disclosure Statement (page 2) - Federal E-Verify Program Enrollment Verification Form (page 2) - Proprietary financial information should only be submitted in the original Proposal or may be provided in a separate sealed envelope, which will only be available to DYS.
 The financial information will be returned to all Proposers upon award or upon completion of the evaluation process.

 The Proposal describes the Proposer's scope of work and programs and services to be provided.

 Thus, the Proposal package is the Proposer's plan for carrying out their work as described within the Proposal.
 Therefore, the Proposal will be a part of the contractual agreement between the Proposer and DYS.